geoffwatts/cbus2zigbee/README.md

-# Clipsal C-Bus Automation Controller Integration with Zigbee2MQTT
+# C-Bus Automation Controller Integration with Zigbee2MQTT

 ## Overview

-This project provides integration between Clipsal C-Bus automation controllers and Zigbee2MQTT.
+This project provides integration between Clipsal/Schneider Electric C-Bus automation controllers and Zigbee2MQTT.

-The integration consists of a single resident script, which listens for both C-Bus level changes and Mosquitto broker messages, sending messages bidirectionally.
+The integration consists of a single resident script, which listens for both C-Bus level changes and MQTT broker messages, sending messages bidirectionally.
 Changes to C-Bus will set the Zigbee devices, and Zigbee status changes will set C-Bus objects.

 Lighting group, measurement app and user parameters are implemented.